aws-samples/msk-powered-financial-data-feed/README.md

 This application demonstrates how to publish a real-time financial data feed as a service on AWS.
 It contains the code for a data provider to send streaming data to its clients via an Amazon MSK cluster.
 Clients can consume the data using a Kafka client SDK.
 If the client application is in another AWS account, it can connect to the provider's feed directly through AWS PrivateLink.
 The client can subscribe to a Kafka topic (e.g., "stock-quotes") to consume the data that is of interest.
 The client and provider authenticate each other using mutual TLS.

 ## Pre-requisites
-You will need an existing Amazon Linux EC2  instance to deploy the cluster and run the Kafka client application.
-This client instance should have git, Python 3.7, and the AWS CLI installed.
+You will need an existing Amazon Linux EC2  instance to deploy the cluster.
+This deployment instance should have git, Python 3.7, and the AWS CLI installed.
 You should run ```aws configure``` to specify the AWS access key and secret access key of an IAM user who has sufficient privileges (e.g., an admin) to create a new VPC, launch an MSK cluster and launch EC2 instances.
 The cluster will be deployed to your default region using AWS CDK.
-To install CDK on the client instance, see [Getting started with the AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html).
+To install CDK on the deployment instance, see [Getting started with the AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html).

 ## Deployment steps
 ### Creating a Private Certificate Authority